coijanovic/Game-of-Life/README.md

-I'm trying to learn Rust, so I've implemented a minimal version of [https://en.wikipedia.org/wiki/Conway's_Game_of_Life](Conway's Game of Life).
+I'm trying to learn Rust, so I've implemented a minimal version of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life).

 # Running